How to Apply

 Please note: All faculty advisors and students on group projects must be added by the student initiating the project registration.
 You MUST use their ANDREW ID to enter those individuals.
 ID exchanges will not enable you to apply (i.e. cmu.edu; cmu.cs.edu; cmu.sei.cmu; cmu.ece.edu, etc.) Use of the online application requires WebISO authentication for each applicant.

-Your application is your chance to tell us about your proposed research, why it's significant, and how you plan to use a SURG grant.
+Your application is your chance to tell us about your proposed research, why it's significant, and how you plan to use a SURG or SURG/CW grant.
 Your finished application will include:

--1 final draft of your proposal (3 pages max)
+- A final draft of your proposal (3 pages max/4 pages max for SURG/CW)

 There are two types of proposals.
 Which of the two types - I or II - should I submit?

-For students who are in the Arts and Humanities, there is a new proposal option, Type I, which we think will be more appropriate for these types of projects.
+For students who are in the Creative Arts and Humanities, there is a proposal option, Type I for research-based "making" projects.
 If you are submitting a proposal in any of these areas, you should see the "Guidelines for Students Writing Art and Creative Humanities Grant Proposals" below.

-Both proposals must include budgets and follow the same Proposal Format in terms of length, font, and printing.
-All students are encouraged strongly to work with their advisors and also to seek help from the Undergraduate Research Office Director.
+All proposals must include line-item budgets in addition to the standard proposals and follow the same Proposal Format in terms of length, font, and printing: single-sided, printed documents, no smaller than 12 point serifed (such as Times or Palatino) font, included headings for each section of the proposal as outlined on the "Writing a Proposal" page.
+All students are encouraged strongly to work with their advisors, attend proposal writing workshops run by the URO, and also to seek help from the Undergraduate Research Office Director and Associate Director.

-If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please contact Stephanie Wallach, Director of the URO, at firstname.lastname@example.org, or Jennifer Keating-Miller at email@example.com, or call 8-5702.
+If you are uncertain about whether Proposal Type I or Type II is most appropriate for you, please contact Stephanie Wallach, Director of the URO, at email@example.com, or Jennifer Keating-Miller, Associate Director, at firstname.lastname@example.org, or call 8-5702.

 Before the deadline, you should do the following things:

-- Meet with our Director or Assistant Director
+5. Meet with our Director or Associate Director

 If you will work with Human Subjects: Read A Note on Human Subjects for instructions